pc-magas/sercommH300sVoipCredentialsRecovery/README.md

 ## Issues - Pending Development

-1. Create a build pipeline
-2. Release Into F-droid
+2. Release Into F-droid - <In Progress>
-3. Release into Play Store
-4. Improve UI
+4. Improve UI - <Need Extra Recommendations>
 5. Redetect IP if ip has not been detected.
-6. Save settings into a .txt file
-7. Set a improved Icon

 # Contributing